Brain Injuries From Truck Accidents

 Diagnostic Imaging Tests: Diagnostic imaging tests can help doctors visually see and identify brain injuries.
 Commonly used tests include computerized tomography (CT), magnetic resonance imaging (MRI), and intracranial pressure monitoring (ICP).

-Damages Might Be Available If You’ve Sustained a Brain Injury in a Fort Worth Truck Crash
+Damages Might Be Available If You’ve Sustained a Brain Injury in a Fort Worth, TX Truck Crash

 You could be entitled to compensation for: